matas234/Shanten-Calculator---Riichi-Mahjong/README.md

 ## Testing
 My algorithm is similar to https://github.com/Kraballa/ShantenCalculator, however I did discover this repository only after having had written mine.
 I did use their testing file though.
 Tenhou also provides a good testing platform: https://tenhou.net/2/?q=11123345678999s1z.
-If your run test.py you will see that the program calculates shanten correctly for all 34 cases, and it's (probably) correct in general.
+If you run test.py you will see that the program calculates shanten correctly for all 34 cases, and it's (probably) correct in general.

 ## Usage
 Shanten_calculator.py contains the calculateShanten functions.
-The input is the hand represented as a 2d list of each suit, each index in the subarrays being the number of tiles of that number.
+The input is the hand represented as a 1d list of length 34.
 Currently the file performs caching, which is signifantly faster if you're doing a lot of shanten calculations.
 However the overhead is not worth it for a few calls, so you can disable it inside the splits() function.